-One exception to the participation requirement is the NCA conference for first year students.
-In order to experience and become acclimated with conferences, first year students may attend NCA without being active participants.
+In order to experience and become acclimated with conferences, first year students may attend one conference without being active participants.
 The funding still comes from their annual \$1,000-they do not receive any additional funding.

 Pre-Approved Conferences

 If you have been accepted to present at any of the following conferences, you do not need to get advisor approval before submitting to Sarah for Dean's office approval.
 These are conferences that many students have presented at in the past and which have been pre-approved by the department.
 They still require Dean's Office approval.